 - The Audit & Regulatory Committee's composition and terms of reference are based upon CIPFA guidance and include reviewing the work of the Internal Audit service and any implications arising from their findings and opinion on the adequacy of internal controls and the adequacy of policies and practices to ensure compliance with statutory and other guidance.
-The Committee are also responsible for overseeing production of the Council's Annual Governance Statement, and to review and recommend/approve its adoption as necessary. - Formal reporting mechanisms to councillors to review and monitor the work of the Internal Audit Service through quarterly reports to Audit & Regulatory Committee, including an annual report to Audit & Regulatory Committee containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment. - The continued development and embedding of a risk management culture within the Council driven by the corporate Risk Management Group including reviewing the Council's risk register and associated action plans and ensuring that appropriate management action is taken to minimise / eliminate risk.
-Risk Management updates are reported to the Audit & Regulatory Committee and the Risk Management Strategy is reviewed annually. - The Select Committees review decisions made by the Executive and areas of concern and also fulfil a policy development role.
+The Committee are also responsible for overseeing production of the Council's Annual Governance Statement, and to review and recommend/approve its adoption as necessary. - Formal reporting mechanisms to councillors to review and monitor the work of the Internal Audit Service through quarterly reports to Audit & Regulatory Committee, including an annual report to Audit & Regulatory Committee containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment.
+For 2017/18, Internal Audit can provide reasonable assurance that the Council's governance arrangements including risk management and systems of internal control were operating adequately and effectively. - The continued development and embedding of a risk management culture within the Council driven by the corporate Risk Management Group including reviewing the Council's risk register and associated action plans and ensuring that appropriate management action is taken to minimise / eliminate risk.
+Risk Management updates are reported to the Audit & Regulatory Committee and the Risk Management Strategy is reviewed biennially. - The Select Committees review decisions made by the Executive and areas of concern and also fulfil a policy development role.
 Councillors can "call-in" a decision that has been made by the Executive when they consider the decision is not in accordance with the Council's Constitution.